 Simulating a day in the medieval life of Angkor Wat.

-Constructed in the 12th century, Angkor Wat is a world famous heritage site and the largest religious monument on earth.
+Constructed in the 12th century by King Suryavarman II (1113 – 1150), the temple of Angkor Wat in Cambodia is a world famous heritage site and the largest religious monument on earth.

 Research Field Trip, December 2015